typemill/typemill/content/1_getting-started/01-installation.md

 ## htaccess

 If you run your website with https (recommended) or if you want to redirect www-urls to non-www urls, then please check the htaccess file in the root folder.
-There are several use cases already prepared and you only have to uncomment them.
+There are several use cases already prepared and you can simply uncomment them, if needed.

 ## Run Locally

 If you are a developer and if you want to run TYPEMILL locally, then simply download TYPEMILL (zip or git) and visit your local folder like `localhost/typemill`.
 No additional work is required.